 Computer Science Careers in Kansas

 The BLS estimates the U.S. will add over 500,000 new jobs in computer and information technology within the coming decade.
 Students who earn a computer science degree in Kansas go on to become computer engineers, support specialists, web developers, network architects, and information security analysts.
 Most of these jobs command six-figure salaries.
 Many graduates choose to work for the government, while others find employment at scientific research companies or universities.
-Kansas State University’s computer science program received almost $5 million in grant funding last year and boasts a state-of-the-art, $40 million building in the engineering complex.
 Per the BLS, more than 17% of computer scientists work at scientific centers.
-The aforementioned CompTIA Cyberstates report states that over 7,000 Kansas residents work as computer user support specialists, making this the leading computer science occupation in the state.
-Network and computer systems administrator is the second most popular tech occupation, consisting of more than 5,000 workers.

 Computer Science Employers in Kansas

-- Garmin: Garmin creates electronic navigation products for automobiles, aviation, and to track marine life.
-The company also produces watches, sonar black boxes, transponders and other tech products.
-Garmin is often looking for IT professionals in the areas of mobile development, java development, database administration, and system engineering.
+- Garmin: Garmin creates electronic navigation products for automobiles, aviation, and marine life tracking.
+The company also produces watches, sonar black boxes, transponders, and other tech products.
+Garmin often seeks IT professionals in the areas of mobile development, java development, database administration, and system engineering.
 This company operates a service center in Olathe, KS.

 Computer Science Programs in Kansas

 Distance courses are delivered through learning management systems, like Blackboard or Canvas, which let students access coursework and syllabi and interact with their peers and instructors online.
 The majority of classes are delivered asynchronously, although some professors may require students to login at specific times to engage in class discussions.
-The increased accessibility and flexibility offered by online programming is especially helpful for working students who have busy schedules and cannot attend on-campus courses.
+The accessibility and flexibility offered by online programming benefit working students with busy schedules who cannot attend on-campus courses.

 Online computer science programs in Kansas undergo the same rigorous accreditation processes as their on-campus counterparts.
 State-run computer science schools in Kansas hold accreditation from the Higher Learning Commission, while the Computing Programmatic Association primarily accredits computer science programs.